Battle of the Restigouche: This naval battle helped determine the future of North America

 Although not immediately related to the fall of New France, this was such a pivotal battle that it is surprising that it has nonetheless received relatively little attention by historians.

-Without the supplies and munitions, within a few months, Montreal would be forced to surrender.
-Thus New France would fall under British control thereby changing the fate and historical direction of both Canada and the U.S. ever after.
+Without the supplies and munitions, Montreal would be forced to surrender within a few months.
+Thus, all of New France would fall under British control.
+As such, this changed the fate and historical direction of both Canada and the U.S. ever after.

-However, unlike most conquerers, the British did not force their culture on the defeated colonists, instead they allowed the continuation of much of the French Code Civil legal system, language, and religious traditions.
+However, unlike most conquerors, the British did not force their culture on the defeated colonists, instead they allowed the continuation of much of the French Code Civil legal system, French language, and Catholic religious traditions.
 This has meant that the former French colony, and now Canadian province of Quebec, retains its strong French culture and language to this day.

 - Parks Canada: Battle of the Restigouche National Historic Site